11neuty/WaterTank-monitoring/README.md

 ### Key Features
 This project includes several key features, including:

-1. **Real-Time Monitoring**: The HC-SR05 ultrasonic sensor is used to measure the water level in the tank in real-time.
+1. **Real-Time Monitoring**: The HC-SR04 ultrasonic sensor is used to measure the water level in the tank in real-time.
 The generated data is continuously updated and available for monitoring.

 2. **Firebase Connection**: Water level data measured by the ESP32 is sent to Google Firebase, a secure cloud platform for storing and managing data.
 Users can easily access this data through a web application or mobile device.

 3. **Notifications**: The project can be configured to send notifications via Firebase Cloud Messaging (FCM) when the water level reaches a certain threshold.
 This helps in more efficient water supply management.

-4. **Graphs and Analysis**: Water level data can be used to create graphs and analyze long-term trends.
+4. **Graphs and Analysis**: Water-level data can be used to create graphs and analyze long-term trends.
 This can assist in water consumption monitoring and better planning.

 ## How to Use Water Tank Monitoring
 1. **Install the Sensor**: Install the HC-SR05 ultrasonic sensor inside the water tank so that the sensor can accurately measure the water level.